Deep Machine Learning: A Beginner’s Guide to the Basics

 Step 4: Install Additional Libraries

-Install essential libraries for data manipulation and visualization, such as NumPy, pandas, matplotlib, and scikit-learn:
+Install essential libraries for data manipulation and visualization, such as NumPy, pandas, matplotlib, and scikit-learn.

 Step 5: Verify GPU Setup (Optional)

 For GPU support, ensure that your system has the necessary drivers and CUDA installed.
-Verify the installation by running:

 Step 6: Test the Setup